 Hearing Preparation Guide

-This Guide will help you prepare for your hearing at the Ontario Physicians and Surgeons Discipline Tribunal.
-It contains general information but does not provide legal advice.
+This Guide contains general information but does not provide legal advice.

-The Tribunal Office will send a confirmation by email to all participants when a hearing is scheduled.
+The Tribunal Office will send confirmation by email to all participants when a hearing is scheduled.

 Two weeks before the hearing, the Tribunal Office will send the parties an email with practical information about the hearing including links to access the technology used to conduct the electronic hearing, access to SharePoint folders and the names of the panel members assigned to the hearing.

 Hearing Information Form (HIF)

 The Hearing Information Form provides information the Tribunal needs during and after the hearing.
 The form facilitates the participation of witnesses; assists the panel, the Tribunal Office and the hearing support technician to correctly refer to participants; and ensures representatives are accurately recorded on the reasons.
 Only the panel, the Tribunal Office and the hearing support technician have access to the completed form.
 The Tribunal recognizes that contact information can be confidential and will not send the form to the other participants.

 Participants must file the completed HIF with the Tribunal as soon as possible and at the latest three business days before the hearing.
 It does not need to be delivered to the other participants.

 The OPSDT works with First Class Conferencing Facilitation Inc. (FCCF) to support our hearings.

 FCCF often provides technical support on the hearing day.
 The Tribunal Office may provide the support for some hearings.